dingqiangliu/vDBAHelper/README.md

 ----------
  1. SQL standard support by APSW/SQLite, with query shell and Python API.
  2. virtual tables(external table) for Vertica datacollector files on all Vertica cluster nodes.
-     - push filter on "time" and/or "node_name" columns to scan for better performance
+     - push predicates on "time" and/or "node_name" columns to scan for better performance
-	 - TODO: sync datacollector data to SQLite database for better performance, and query offline.
+	 - sync datacollector data to SQLite native table for better performance when not busy, and query offline.
  3. TODO: virtual table for [vertica.log] on all Vertica cluster nodes.
  4. TODO: virtual table for [dbLog] on all Vertica cluster nodes.
  5. TODO: virtual table for [/var/message.log] on all Vertica cluster nodes.